Poll: How do you like the current Ragnarok iteration? I just want to know now, since I'm making edits. (As of January 10th, 2015) Vote Now!

 -We never got to see how the Free Jaffa Nation ended up, considering how they were obliterated by the Ori (in canon).

--We never saw what happened with Atlantis being on Earth (other than what the books supposedly say, which are pretty impossible to find these days, let alone read)
+-We never saw what happened with Atlantis being on Earth (other than what the books supposedly say, which are pretty impossible to find these days, let alone read - it's said that they weren't that great)

-Because of the 'small' size of the Stargate universe, they never felt the need to take full advantage of their technologies that they were using.
+Because of the 'small' size of the Stargate universe (Earth's modern day population is considered to be the largest in the whole local galactic cluster- and with the exception of the goa'uld, fleets tended to only rise up to maybe 5 or so ships per side), it was implied that they never felt the need to take full advantage of their technologies that they were using.
 The factions within the universe weren't allowed to truly grow into anything larger than maybe twenty ships, and thus never really appeared to feel the need to combine technology as the replicators had.

 another example would be; the Tau'ri building more than one Arcturus (the one that utilized McKay & Miller's matter bridge, not the one that used the fabric of our own reality) on Atlantis to provide the ship with enough power to effectively make it impermeable, due to the nature of atlantis's shields never failing until the power fails, as The Arcturus is capable of providing infinite energy, so long as the other universe being used for energy can't do anything to stop it.

-Another 'issue' is that because of the progression of the series over almost two decades (1995-2012), the show would continue implementing recent real world advanced technologies (EG:The P90) Due to the existence of the Stargate program, there has been a technological boost on the show since 2005 or so, allowing the Humans to utilize tech, such as railguns (which are in real life only just now starting to be used, having been limited by power production and material durability, an issue that Naquada reactors and Trinium/etc alloys have solved).
+Another 'issue' is that because of the progression of the series over almost two decades (1995-2012), the show would continue implementing recent real world advanced technologies (EG:The P90).
+Due to the existence of the Stargate program, there has been a technological boost on the show since 2005 or so, allowing 'us' to make stuff such as railguns, which are in real life only just now starting to be used, having been limited by power production and material durability, which the pseudo science power generation and materials were used to solve.

 - Anti-gluon plasma would work a lot like anti-matter, except that they specifically explode on contact to gluons, which are what hold atoms together.
 Regardless of heat resistance, or armor density, this directed energy weapon will dissasemble the target at the sub atomic level, in addition to the explosive effect of the atoms that come in contact with the plasma.